tetcoin/tetcoin/README.md

 # Tetcoin

-Implementation of a https://polkadot.network node in Rust based on the Substrate framework.
+Implementation of a https://tetcoin.org node in Rust based on the Tetcore framework.

 > **NOTE:** In 2018, we split our implementation of "Polkadot" from its development framework
 > "Substrate".
 See the [Substrate][substrate-repo] repo for git history prior to 2018.